-Gross cost or the historical cost is the original price of the asset or the amount representing the purchase price of the asset.
+Gross cost or the historical cost is the original price of the asset or the amount representing the asset’s purchase price.
 If we subtract the accumulated depreciation amount from the initial cost, we get the net cost of the asset or its current book value.
-It is the amount that comes in the balance sheet.
+It is the amount that comes on the balance sheet.

 Some companies do not reveal the amount of A/D on the balance sheet.
 They only show the net asset value.
 To find the A/D amount in such a case, you will have to search the financial statement disclosures from the company.

 When the company discards or sells the assets, it transfers the entire balance of the accumulated depreciation account to the asset account.
 It combines this amount with any profit or loss from the sale of fixed assets.
 It allows it to eliminate the asset (original cost) from the balance sheet.
 In the absence of such entries, a business would build up a large number of fixed assets on the balance sheet.

 Let us understand the journal entries with the help of a simple example.
 Company ABC buys machinery costing $10,000 and estimates its useful life for ten years.
 The company uses a straight-line method to charge depreciation.
 The machine has no scrap value.

 In this case, the annual entry for charging depreciation to the accumulated depreciation account will be:

 At the end of five years, the A/D, in this case, will be $50,000, but the yearly depreciation will remain the same at $10,000.

 After ten years, when the company retires the machine, it will pass the following reverse entry.
 And it will remove the asset and the accumulated depreciation from its accounts:

 Accumulated Depreciation Dr. $10,0000